 Dietary fibre, including resistant starch, is a prerequisite for a healthy gut microbiome.
 Eggs have none.
 (See The Hungry Microbiome video from CSIRO to understand the role of resistant starch in supporting gut health).
 In contrast to undigested starch, egg protein breaks down in the colon to produce toxic products such as hydrogen sulphide (known as ‘rotten egg gas’).
 High fat foods, like eggs, also lead to increased production of secondary bile acid which are carcinogenic.

 TMAO (trimethylamine-n-oxide) is a newly recognised artery toxin that works with cholesterol to promote heart disease (see Tang et al 2013).
 Eggs are a rich source of the nutrient choline, which the gut microbiome of non-vegans metabolises into TMA (then converted to TMAO as it passes through the liver).
-The egg industry know about this issue and have attempted to shift the blame by funding research to show the eating fish leads to a rapid increase in blood TMAO levels (see Cho et al 2017).
+The egg industry know about this issue and have attempted to shift the blame by funding research to show that eating fish leads to a rapid increase in blood TMAO levels (see Cho et al 2017).

 Eggs are very high in cholesterol and this does raise blood cholesterol levels, up to a point where the body approaches a limit on how much dietary cholesterol can be assimilated into the blood, after which further increases in dietary cholesterol have less effect.
 Saturated fats are worse for raising blood cholesterol and most health authorities recommend that dietary saturated fat be limited to less than 10% of calories.
 Eggs far exceed this limit.